thomlink/deutsche-tl/README.md

-Tom Linker's submission for the Tic Tac Toe exercise, in applying for a role at Deutsche Bank.
+Tom Linker's submission for the Tic Tac Toe exercise.

 ## Assumptions
 - Board is 3x3 and unlikely to change